ManimCommunity/manim/docs/source/contributing.rst

 Congratulations !
 You are now a Translator for the Manim Community project!

-You have access to the projects you joined just on the right of your profile picture on the top bar.
+You have access to the projects you joined just on the left of your profile picture on the top bar.

 .. image:: /_static/select_transifex_repo.png